About me

 I am a theoretical biologist who uses mathematics and computation to address fundamental biological questions.
 I am interested in the interplay between evolution and development, and in how this interplay has generated diversity in biological organization at different scales.
 Specific research topics include the origins of multicellular development, evolution in changing environments, and color pattern evo-devo (see recent publications below).

-I am currently a postdoctoral researcher in the Department of Ecology & Evolutionary Biology at Princeton University, working with Corina Tarnita.
-I will move to Washington University in St. Louis as an Assistant Professor in 2026.
+I am currently a postdoctoral researcher in the Department of Ecology & Evolutionary Biology at Princeton University.
+I will move to Washington University in St. Louis as an Assistant Professor in summer 2026.
 My group will be recruiting at all levels and people from any background are encouraged to apply.
 Please get in touch if you are interested in joining the group!

 Recent publications